Sevadis Terms and Conditions

 (b) title to the Goods shall pass from the Supplier to the Customer immediately before the time at which resale by the Customer occurs.

-(a) the Customer’s right to resell the Goods or use them in the ordinary course of its business ceases immediately; and
+(a) the Customer’s right to resell the Goods or use them in the ordinary course of its business ceases immediately without the need for the Supplier to notify the Customer; and

 (b) the Supplier may at any time: